julianchurchill/text-adventure/README.md

 Backlog
 =======

-- Text for graveyard entrance description suggests you've just entered it when you could have approached from a different direction.
 - Are the boards updated for collecting the witch stuff?

 - Missing unit test for PlainTextItemDeserialiser.insertEncodedNewLines() for setUsedWithText()